TimothyClaeys/pycose/README.md

 - _MAC_ or _signature_ (for **MAC0** or **Sign1** messages)
 - _COSE recipients_ or _COSE signatures_ (for **MAC**, **Encrypt**, and **Sign** messages)

+## Examples
+A set of examples can be found [here](https://pycose.readthedocs.io/en/latest/examples.html)

 ## Cryptography

 The project depends on [pyca/cryptography](https://github.com/pyca/cryptography) for all cryptographic operations, except the deterministic ECDSA algorithm.
 For deterministic ECDSA `cose` uses [python-ecdsa](https://github.com/warner/python-ecdsa).